adamchainz/unittest-parametrize/README.rst

 ----

 **Testing a Django project?**
-Check out my book `Speed Up Your Django Tests <https://adamchainz.gumroad.com/l/suydt>`__ which covers loads of recommendations to write faster, more accurate tests.
+Check out my book `Speed Up Your Django Tests <https://adamchainz.gumroad.com/l/suydt>`__ which covers lots of recommendations to write faster, more accurate tests.

 ----